mjbradvica/personal-website-articles/2023/differentiating-local-intermediate-and-global-state.md

 ## Conclusion

 Choosing the correct state type in your application is a learning process.
 A vast majority of your state will be in normal local state variables.
 Only a small percentage should be in intermediate or global state.
-As always, the more you learn and experiment with state, the better you will be at applying it.
+As always, the more you learn and experiment with each state, the better you will apply it.